 Historical survey of ancient Greece and Rome from Minoan civilization to the fall of the Roman Empire in the west.
-Consideration given to the contributions of this period to the history of western civilization.
 Particular attention to the role of religion and political trends.
 Use of Glencairn Museum's collections.

 3 Credits.
 Spring.
 W.E.
 Closterman